mgk54830/DistSysProj1/README.md

 Server executable: myftpserver
 Client executable: myftp

 Run the client on nike and the server on a vcf node.

+To exit server program use ctrl^c

 This project was done in its entirety by Patric Chang, Kaden James, and Manu Kurian.
 We hereby state that we have not received unauthorized